On quadratic Hom-Lie algebras with twist maps in their centroids and their relationship with quadratic Lie algebras: Introduction

-Here is a description of what we do.
-We show first in \textbf{Prop. \ref{proposicion cero}} and \textbf{Thm. \ref{teorema nuevo 2}} that a quadratic Hom-Lie algebra $(\g,\mu,T,B)$ with $\mu$-equivariant $T$ and $\Ker(T)\ne\{0\}$, gives rise to a quadratic Lie algebra $(\G,[\,\cdot\,,\,\cdot\,],B_{\G})$ which is in turn a central extension by $V$ of a quadratic Lie algebra $(\g,[\,\cdot\,,\,\cdot\,],B)$ having $[\,\cdot\,,\,\cdot\,]=T\circ\mu$, making $V$ isotropic under $B_{\G}$ and $\dim V=\dim\Ker(T)$.
-Then, \textbf{Prop. \ref{teorema nuevo 3}} shows how to extend the original Hom-Lie algebra $(\g,\mu,T)$ to a Hom-Lie algebra $(\G,\mu_{\G},L)$.
+Here is now a more detailed description of what we do here.
+We show first in \textbf{Prop.\,\ref{proposicion cero}} and \textbf{Thm.\,\ref{teorema nuevo 2}} that a quadratic Hom-Lie algebra $(\g,\mu,T,B)$ having $T$ in its centroid and $\Ker(T)\ne\{0\}$, gives rise to a quadratic Lie algebra $(\G,[\,\cdot\,,\,\cdot\,],B_{\G})$ which is in turn a central extension by $V$ of a quadratic Lie algebra $(\g,[\,\cdot\,,\,\cdot\,],B)$ having $[\,\cdot\,,\,\cdot\,]=T\circ\mu$, making $V$ isotropic under $B_{\G}$ and $\dim V=\dim\Ker(T)$.
+In \textbf{Prop.\,\ref{teorema nuevo 3}} we show how to extend the original Hom-Lie algebra $(\g,\mu,T)$ to a Hom-Lie algebra $(\G,\mu_{\G},L)$.
 A fundamental role is played by the maps $k:\g\to\G$ and $h:\G\to\g$ defined in \eqref{definicion de k} and \eqref{definicion h}, respectively.
 The result also makes use of the Lie algebra invariant metric $B_{\G}$ and shows that: (1) the twist map $L$ is $B_{\G}$-self-adjoint, (2) $L$ restricted to $\g$ is exactly $k$, and (3) the projection map $\G\to\g$ that mods out the central ideal $V$ actually yields a Hom-Lie algebra epimorphism $(\G,\mu_{\G},L)\to(\g,\mu,T)$.
-It is then natural to say that $(\G,\mu_{\G},L)$ {\bf is a central extension of $(\g,\mu,T)$ as Hom-Lie algebras}, since $\mu_{\G}(\G,V)=\{0\}$ and $L$ vanishes on $V$ as shown in \textbf{Prop. \ref{teorema nuevo 3}}.
-As a consequence of these results we show in \textbf{Cor. \ref{corolario cociclos}} that if $B_{\G}$ is $\mu_{\G}$-invariant or if $L$ is $\mu_{\G}$-equivariant, then the $2$-cocycle used to define the central extension $\G=\g\oplus V$ has to be identically zero.
-It is also proved that if the $2$-cocycle is not a coboundary, then $\Ker(T)$ is actually the center of the Lie algebra $\g$.
+It is then natural to say that $(\G,\mu_{\G},L)$ \textbf{is a central extension of $(\g,\mu,T)$ as Hom-Lie algebras}, since $\mu_{\G}(\G,V)=\{0\}$ and $L$ vanishes on $V$ as shown in \textbf{Prop.\,\ref{teorema nuevo 3}}.
+As a consequence of these results we show in \textbf{Cor.\,\ref{corolario cociclos}} that if $B_{\G}$ is $\mu_{\G}$-invariant or if $L$ is a centroid for $\mu_{\G}$, then the $2$-cocycle used to define the central extension $\G=\g\oplus V$ has to be identically zero.
+It is also proved that if $\mu$ is not a Lie product, then $\Ker(T)$ is equal to the center of the Lie algebra $(\g,[\,\cdot\,,\cdot\,])$ (see \textbf{Prop.\,\ref{Prop cociclos}}).